keycloak/keycloak-containers/server/README.md

 Once enabled, you should see the metrics values changing on the `/metrics` endpoint for the management endpoint.

+## Debugging

+To attach a Java debugger, set these environment variables:

+* `DEBUG=true`: Now the `DEBUG_PORT` will listen
+* `DEBUG_PORT='*:8787'`: The port that Keycloak listens to for connections from a debugger.
+   By default, [JDK 9+](https://bugs.openjdk.java.net/browse/JDK-8175050) only listens on localhost, so you'll want the `*:8787` syntax to make it listen for connections from all hosts.
+Remember to shell-quote the `*` character though, especially under `zsh`.

+In addition to setting `DEBUG=true` and `DEBUG_PORT='*:8787'`, you'll want to publish the debug port as well, as in:

+    docker run -e DEBUG=true -e DEBUG_PORT='*:8787' -p 8080:8080 -p '8787:8787' jboss/keycloak

 ## Other details

 This image extends the [`registry.access.redhat.com/ubi8-minimal`](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/ubi8-minimal) base image and adds Keycloak and its dependencies on top of it.